amamus terms and conditions

 10. Risk and Retention of Title

-10.1 Risk of damage to or loss of the Goods shall pass to the Customer at:
+10.1 Subject at all times to clause 12.1, risk of damage to or loss of the Goods shall pass to

 in the case of Goods to be delivered at the Supplier’s premises, the time when the Supplier notifies the Customer that the Goods are available for collection;